 Long story short, it is our society's "primitive" understanding of the S-G process that explains why, after 200+ years of voters waging 100% PI War against each other, the following graphic captures the part-Groundhog Day, part-Twilight Zone S-G nightmare our electorate is now imprisoned in.

-In hindsight, once it became apparent to our political academics that America’s voters—even the really intelligent ones—were not keeping Congress filled with non-self-serving, non-politically ambitious, non-power hungry legislators, our experts on the democratic process SHOULD have come together and developed a large body of knowledge re correct vs. incorrect [or normative vs. non-normative] theories, and strategies, of S-G.
+In hindsight, once it became apparent to our political academics that America’s voters—even the really intelligent ones—were not keeping Congress filled with (highly qualified) non-self-serving, non-politically ambitious, non-power hungry legislators, our experts on the democratic process SHOULD have come together and developed a large body of knowledge re correct vs. incorrect [or normative vs. non-normative] theories, and strategies, of S-G.

 Yet, apparently, in all this time it has never occurred to our "mainstream" academics to comprehensively compare, or even explore, the relative efficacy of different voting strategies---derived from different theories of S-G---which voters can use most notably in their NLEP.
-And based on either the actual outcome, or the predicted outcome, of each strategy conclude, for example, that any voting strategy that results in Congress permanently overflowing with two or more factions of largely well-meaning---but also (layman's takeaway) largely self-serving, politically ambitious, power-craving, perks and privileges-addicted---"politicians" is definitely NOT a correct S-G strategy voters should be using to elect their 535 members of Congress.
+And based on either the actual outcomes, or the predicted outcomes, of each strategy conclude, for example, that any voting strategy that results in Congress permanently overflowing with two or more factions of largely well-meaning---but also (layman's takeaway) largely self-serving, politically ambitious, power-craving, perks and privileges-addicted---"politicians" is definitely NOT a correct S-G strategy voters should be using to elect their 535 members of Congress.

 While a strategy (and the theory supporting it) that results in Congress permanently overflowing with two or more factions of PKQ-Caliber legislators constitutes the correct strategy/theory---which, fyi, we should also describe as the normative strategy/theory.